aws-samples/aws-service-catalog-reference-architectures/README.md

     * ./emr
 3. Navigate to the folder corresponding to the reference blueprint you wish to distribute via AWS Service Catalog
 4. Review AWS Region you are currently in.
-5. Execute the python setup script.
+5. Review the python script, modify necessary parameters, and finally execute the python setup script.

 ### Installation -  Step-By-Step instructions
 Here is the list of commands to be executed from terminal -